Summary

 Article:

-Consider a property owner who wishes to use a ten-unit apartment building as collateral for a loan, even though the property is officially zoned for six units.
-This discrepancy can lead to serious legal issues, especially if the additional units were added without building permits.
+Consider a property owner who wishes to use a ten-unit apartment building as collateral for a loan, despite the property being officially zoned for only six units.
+This discrepancy can lead to serious legal consequences, particularly if the additional units were built without obtaining the necessary building permits.

 The mortgage broker said: